magore/allsky-rpi-hq-camera-enclosure/README.md

 * Supports optional Ethernet with POE hats<br>

 * Includes BME280 Weather Sensor with Temperature, Humidity and Ait Pressure<br>
+  + I hacked in the display of Weather sensor information.
+I just need to convert the code to the new module format and will share that once done.

 ![]( images/ALLSKY-CAMERA-O-RING-VERSION-TOP-VIEW-CLOSEUP.jpg )
 ![]( images/ALLSKY-CAMERA-O-RING-VERSION-WITH-POLL-MOUNT.jpg )